hajyhia/Airbnb_Berlin_Price_predic/README.md

 **Main Objective:** Predict Airbnb rental prices based on property Accommodates, location, Room Type and Property Type and more features.

-The project is written in Python and contain the following notebooks and stages:
+The project is written in Python and contains the following notebooks and stages:
 - **01_Airbnb_Berlin_Data_Preparation**
   - Import dataset and aggregate dataset by Listing ID
-  - Inspection: descriptive, statistics info and missing values
+  - Inspection: descriptive, statistics info, and missing values
-  - Identify data types - categories, numbers and objects
+  - Identify data types - categories, numbers,and objects
   - Pre-cleaning - If a categorical column is not relevant to the analysis, we can remove it
     - Reduce Large Categories
-    - Transform/Manipulate data ('instant_bookable' data into bool)
+    - Transform/Manipulate data ('instant_bookable' data into a bool)
   - Export dataset for next stage
 - **02_Airbnb_Berlin_EDA (Explanatory Data Analysis)**
-  - Location vs Price and Room Type and Property type vs Price
+  - Location vs Price and Room Type and Property Type vs Price
   - Price Differences on a minimum_nights, number_of_reviews, reviews_per_month, and availability_365
   - Correlations between reviews
   - Detect and handle outliers using inter-quartile range (IQR)
-  - Detect and handle missing values using KNN model
+  - Detect and handle missing values using the KNN model
 - **03_Airbnb_Berlin_Feature_Engineering**
-  - Transfer 'latitude' and 'longitude' to the 'distance' from center
+  - Transfer 'latitude' and 'longitude' to the 'distance' from the center
-  - Extracting years from date columns like 'Host Since'
+  - Extracting years from date columns like 'Host Since.'
   - Final check and export dataset for next stage
 - **04_Airbnb_Berlin_Feature_Selection**
-  - Multivariable Analysis using LASSO, Ridge, GradientBoosting and Random Forest
+  - Multivariable Analysis using LASSO, Ridge, GradientBoosting, and Random Forest
   - Summarization and Selection of Variables
   - Final check and export dataset for next stage
-- **05_Airbnb_Berlin_Model_selection_Finetuning**: Training different models, tuning hyper-parameters and studying Model performance
+- **05_Airbnb_Berlin_Model_selection_Finetuning**: Training different models, tuning hyper-parameters, and studying Model performance
   - Apply regression models
   - Hyperparameters and Finetuning
   - Model Evaluation
-  - Conclusions and best Model selected
+  - Conclusions and the best Model selected

 ---